-On October 1, 1992, the Commission agreed that the South Carolina Tax Commission will follow the new federal tax deposit regulations.
-Accordingly, during the 1993 transitional year, South Carolina will allow withholding agents to deposit and pay withholding taxes on the due dates required under the old federal and South Carolina tax deposit regulations or on the due dates required under the new federal tax deposit regulations.
+On July 14, 1993, the Commissioners agreed that the South Carolina Department of Revenue will follow the federal tax deposit regulations.
+Accordingly, South Carolina will allow withholding agents to deposit and pay withholding taxes on the due dates required under the South Carolina tax deposit regulations or on the due dates required under the federal tax deposit regulations.
 Therefore, withholding agents will generally deposit and pay South Carolina income taxes withheld on the same dates as they do for federal income tax purposes.
 However, South Carolina will continue to allow nonresident withholding agents to file on a quarterly basis if their total withholding is less than \$500 per quarter.

-The Tax Commission plans to seek legislation to adopt the new federal tax deposit regulations for 1994.
-For further information contact the Tax Commission's Withholding Section at 803-737-4752.
+For further information contact the Department of Revenue's Withholding Section at 803-737-4752.